White paper: Analysis into the challenges of women entrepreneurs in the Global South

 Dr. Monika Lessl, Executive Director of Bayer Foundation

 The annual Women Empowerment Award is one of the support mechanisms Bayer Foundation has developed to empower women.
-Through this Award, Bayer Foundation recognizes that many of the latest innovations in health and nutrition, contributing to better food production and quality of life in sub-Saharan Africa, are driven by female entrepreneurs.
+Through this Award, Bayer Foundation recognizes that many of the latest innovations in health and nutrition, contributing to better food production and quality of life in the Global South, are driven by female entrepreneurs.

 While the funding gap for female entrepreneurs remains extremely high, the study found that the funding gap gets exacerbated when combined with other issues that affect female entrepreneurs more than male entrepreneurs, such as challenges in building networks, finding mentors, and difficulties with being taken seriously.